Francesco Del Balso: Murder

+In September 2022, Del Balso was arrested for allegedly trying to extort nuns and a priest at the Saint-Maxime Church in Laval.
 After his release, Del Balso allied himself with Martin Robert and Stéphane Plouffe of the Hells Angels Montreal chapter.
 In November 2022 and again in January 2023, attempts were made on Del Balso's life as he was in his car.
 In March 2023, Del Balso was a suspect in the March 15 attempted murder of Leonardo Rizzuto.
 Several days later Del Balso attempted to flee Canada on a flight to Italy at Pierre Elliott Trudeau International Airport but was arrested and his passport was confiscated; he was released without being charged.
 This was days after Del Balso's home and the homes of three members of the Hells Angels Montreal chapter were searched as part of an investigation by the National Organized Crime Repression Squad (ENRCO) into alleged drug trafficking.

 On June 5, 2023, Del Balso was murdered inside his car in the parking lot of the Monster gym.
 Del Balso had been meeting two Hells Angels leaders at the gym.
 The murder weapon was a long rifle, which is an unusual weapon as most gangland murders in Montreal are done using handguns.
 The marksman fired at a distance of 90 meters.
 A Montreal policeman stated: "The way in which Francesco Del Balso was killed is unusual, to say the least.
 With this way of doing things, we are at another level.
 The sponsor wanted to be sure that the crime would be committed efficiently and without any mistakes.
 Maybe he put a lot of money into it.
 If so, the question to ask is: who can afford this?"